 - The Angle of Incidence– It is the angle formed between the reflected ray and normal (normal is the plane)

-- Principal axis– it is the line joining the center of curvature and pole of a spherical mirror
+- Principal axis– it is the line joining the centre of curvature and pole of a spherical mirror

 - Pole- it is the geometrical Central point of are reflecting spherical surface which is denoted by P